Here we'll explore gameplay in detail. The game pictured is FLEETING MEMORY, but the principles apply to all our games.

 Open the dock by tapping the box.
 The dock will open automatically when you tap certain characters or pick up an item.
 It will close automatically on neutral background taps or when you leave a screen.

 Close the dock yourself by tapping the open box icon, affectionately known around here at MysteryCaper as "the cow."

 Once the dock is open, you can scroll through your items and examine them more closely.
-Tap an item to get its closeup window, and tap the closeup for a comment.
+Tap an item to get its close-up, and tap the close-up for a comment.

 Green items are "in your memory," designated by the icon in the corner of the window.
 These are people you've met and things you've seen but weren't able to carry with you.

 Regular items are "in your pocket."
 You've got some pretty big pockets!

 Like the speech icon, you can drag inventory items on the background to use them with things in the room.
 (Inventory items do not interact with other items within the dock.)

 Dragging an item might place it somewhere or use it with something in the room.
 For instance, if you feel that trying the screwdriver on the door is a good use of your time, you would drag the screwdriver on the door.